-Contemporary sculpture, an area of collecting the Bermans were passionate about, is well represented in the collection, with a large selection of maquettes by Buki Schwartz, Igael Tumarkin, Menashe Kadishman, Lynn Chadwick, George R. Anthonisen and others commissioned by Muriel and Philip Berman.
+Contemporary sculpture, an area of collecting the Bermans were passionate about, is well represented in the collection by a large selection of maquettes by artists such as Buky Schwartz, Igael Tumarkin, Menashe Kadishman, Lynn Chadwick, George R. Anthonisen and others.
 The museum holds the largest private collection of maquettes and large-scale sculpture by Lynn Chadwick, dating from 1957-1987.
 The grounds of Ursinus College hold a significant collection of 20th century sculpture, numbering over 80 objects.
 The outdoor sculpture collection is available for viewing from sunrise to sunset.

 1. Laurel Sparks, Cat’s Cradle, 2013.
 Acrylic, marble dust, glitter, papier-mâché, jingle bells, pigment, ink on raw canvas.
 Purchased for the collection, BAM2015.050

 2. David Levinthal, Untitled from the series Wild West, 1989.
 Polaroid Polacolor ER Land Film, Edition: 4/5.
 24 x 20 inches. © David Levinthal, BAM2017.029

 3. Harry Bertoia Harry Bertoia, Weeping Willow, n.d.
 Stainless steel, 30 x 52 inches.
 Collection of the Berman Museum of Art.
 Purchased with funds donated by Muriel and Philip Berman. © 2018 Estate of Harry Bertoia / Artists Rights Society (ARS), New York, BAM1990.278